BenchLabs/bench-technology-handbook/on-technology-investment.md

 # On Technology Investment

 In the Technology organization, we spend the vast majority of our budget on salaries.
-Put simply, Bench is investing heavily in our time so that we can figure out how to have impact at scale using technology.We honour this investment by being intentional with and open about how we spend our time.
+Put simply, Bench is investing heavily in our time so that we can figure out how to have impact at scale using technology.
+We honour this investment by being intentional with and open about how we spend our time.
 This page provides a framework for how we differentiate between different types of investment, and how ensure that we're providing the best return.

 ## Bench Technology Hierarchy of Needs

  The time we spend creating technology can be broken into three parts: keeping the lights on, supporting our stakeholders, and innovating our technology.
 These three categories can be visualized as a hierarchy of needs.
+In the following sections, we'll describe how we define and invest in each part.

 ![Bench Technology Hierarchy of Needs](images/hierarchy-of-needs.jpg)